 Selmer Futurama IIISee images & more 1961

-This was Syd first electric guitar, bought sometime in the early 60s – probably as early as 1961, for £25.
-This guitar came about a year after Syd bought his first guitar, which was an acoustic Hofner, and about the same time he form his first band called Geoff Mott and The Mottoes.
+This was Syd’s first electric guitar which he bought for £25 sometime in the early 60s – probably around 1961.
+This guitar came about a year after Syd bought his first acoustic guitar, which was a Hofner, and about the same time he formed his first band called Geoff Mott and The Mottoes.